 However, deciphering whether you qualify for the ERTC can be daunting, which is why RJS LAW created this article to help you determine your eligibility to capture an ERTC on your next tax return.
 If your business is 1) an eligible entity to use this credit and 2) your business paid your employees “qualified wages,” you may be able to receive thousands of dollars for your business using the ERTC.

 Under the original law, only operations that had 100 employees or less in 2020, or 500 employees or less in 2021, which were either fully or partially suspended due to a COVID-19 lockdown order; or, for any quarter in 2020, in which gross receipts were less than 50% of gross receipts for the same quarter in 2019, were eligible.

 However, new ERTC guidelines enacted in 2021 update and reduce the gross receipts reduction amount from 50% to less than 80% of gross receipts for the same quarter in 2019.

-This even includes businesses that received a Paycheck Protection Program I (PPPI) a Paycheck Protection Program II (PPP II) loan or the Economic Disaster Relief Loan.
+This even includes businesses that received a Paycheck Protection Program I (PPPI) or (PPP II) loan.

 For companies still not qualifying for the ERTC under the gross receipts reduction requirement, they may still qualify if business activities were “partially suspended” due to governmental orders limiting hours of operations, disrupting supply chains, restricting access to the workplace, limiting gathering sizes and/or requiring slowdowns for cleaning as well as other possible suspension scenarios.